-It depends on the type of IRA you are.
-Almost anyone can contribute to a traditional IRA, as long as you (or your spouse) receive taxable income and are younger than 70 and a half years old.
+It depends on the type of IRA you are looking for.
+If you are looking for the Best Gold IRA, almost anyone can contribute to a traditional IRA, as long as you (or your spouse) receive taxable income and are younger than 70 and a half years old.
 However, your contributions are tax-deductible only if you meet certain requirements.
 For more information on those requirements, see Who can contribute to a traditional IRA?
 Yes, you can contribute to an IRA for a non-working unemployed spouse with whom you file a joint return, but your total combined contribution cannot exceed your joint taxable income or double the annual IRA limit, whichever is lower.

 Yes, a person under the age of 18 can contribute to a traditional Roth IRA or IRA as long as they meet earned income requirements and don't earn more than the income limits.